NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 The core node type set currently includes `SNode`, `ENode`, and `FNode` (all inheriting from the `Node` base class) while the current cable type set includes `DCable` and `SCable` (all inherited from the `Cable` base class).

+An `SNode` refers to a stateful node, which is one of the primary nodes you will work with when crafting NGC systems.
+A stateful node contains inside a cluster (or block) of neurons, the number of which is controlled through the `dim` argument.

+end